brianoflondon/hive-nectar/docs/configuration.rst

 The password_storage can be set to:

 * environment, this is the default setting.
 The master password for the wallet can be provided in the environment variable `UNLOCK`.
-* keyring (when set with beempy, it asks for the wallet password)
+* keyring (when set with nectar-cli, it asks for the wallet password)

 .. code-block:: bash

-        beempy set password_storage environment
+        nectar-cli set password_storage environment
-        beempy set password_storage keyring
+        nectar-cli set password_storage keyring